Nos A B C D E F G H I J K L M N O P-Q R S T U V W X-Y-Z

 1st/2nd Order Change: in the Graves Model – and its Spiral Dynamics ‘build’ (Don Beck & Chris Cowan, 1996) – 1st Order Change involves modifications to the existing way of thinking without any fundamental change in motivation – ie: still within the existing vMEME Stack.
 2nd Order Change involves shifts in motivation and significant changes in the vMEME Stack.
 2nd Order Change is described as ‘Evolution’ when there is a relatively orderly shift in thinking, with insight into how the new way of thinking should be.
 When there is initial blockage to change and then sudden eruption into the new way of thinking, this is termed ‘Revolution’.
 In the case of 2 or more new vMEMES being accessed more or less instantly, the term ‘Quantum Leap’ is applied.
 See also Bateson Learning Levels and The Process of Change.

-1st/2nd Tier: Clare W Graves (1970, 1971/2002, 1978/2005) perceived that the first 6 levels of his model had a quality of subsistence to them whereas the 7th and 8th were substantially different, having a quality of being, and thus represented a second tier of motivational systems.
-(These two different qualities reflected the work of Abraham Maslow (1943, 1970) on ‘deficiency needs’ and ‘being needs’ in his Hierarchy of Needs – although Maslow (1970) later added ‘growth needs’ between deficiency and being – his categorisations broadly reflecting the Pre-Conventional, Conventional and Post-Conventional structure of Lawrence Kohlberg’s Stages of Moral Development.)
+1st/2nd Tier: Clare W Graves (1970, 1971b/2002, 1978/2005) perceived that the first 6 levels of his model had a quality of ‘subsistence’ to them whereas the 7th and 8th were substantially different, having a quality of ‘being’, and thus represented a 2nd tier of motivational systems.
+(These 2 different qualities reflected the work of Abraham Maslow (1943) on ‘deficiency needs’ and ‘being needs’ in his Hierarchy of Needs – although Maslow (1970) later added ‘growth needs’ between deficiency and being – his categorisations broadly reflecting the Pre-Conventional, Conventional and Post-Conventional structure of Lawrence Kohlberg’s Stages of Moral Development.)

 The 2nd Tier concept is highly contentious among some Gravesians – eg: Chris Cowan & Natasha Todorovic (2012) – because of its ‘hijacking’ by what might be called ‘2nd Tier elitists’ who disdain ‘1st Tier thinking’.

 1st/2nd/3rd/4th Positions: see Perceptual Positions.

-4Q/8L: the most important output (2000) of the meeting of minds between Don Beck and Ken Wilber, this runs the vMEMES of Spiral Dynamics through Wilber’s All Quadrants/All Levels philosophy of spiritual consciousness and human inter-relations.
+4Q/8L: the most important output (2000) of the meeting of minds between Don Beck and Ken Wilber, this runs the vMEMES of the Gravesian approach through Wilber’s All Quadrants/All Levels philosophy of spiritual consciousness and human inter-relations.
 Put simply, in 4Q/8L the 4 Quadrants represent:-

-- Lower Right – the structures and systems in which people live and operate – studied in Structural Functionalism
+- Lower Right – the structures and systems in which people live and operate – studied in Functionalism